Correlation-Induced Interferometric Geometric Phase Difference in Entangled Neutral Meson Systems: Generalized Neutral Meson Mixing: Formalism

 The standard time-dependent function $g_+(t)$ describes the survival amplitude of the initial flavor state, while $g_-(t)$ describes flavor oscillations induced by mixing.
 If \CP is conserved in mixing,

 When $|{q\over p}|\ne 1$, the heavy and light states are no longer \CP eigenstates, and the mixing dynamics distinguish between matter and antimatter at the propagation level.
 This phenomenon is known as indirect \CP violation, or \CP violation in mixing.
-If we consider time evolution and transition probabilities, \CP violation enters when